 Authors should make every effort to be concise.
 Generally speaking, readership and length are inversely related.
-The average AJP paper consists of 4000 to 5000 words, plus equations, tables, and figures if appropriate.
+AJP papers should consist of 4000 to 6000 words, plus equations, tables, and figures if appropriate.
 Shorter manuscripts are encouraged.
 Longer manuscripts will be subject to higher expectations with respect to the interest and usefulness of their content during the review process.
-Manuscripts intended for the Notes and Discussions section should be considerably shorter, typically 1000 to 1500 words.
+Manuscripts intended for the Notes and Discussions section should be considerably shorter, typically 1000 to 3000 words.

 The main elements of an AJP paper are:

 - Authors and affiliations (these are omitted to allow anonymous review until the manuscript is accepted)